cado-security/product-help/docs/cado/deploy/aws/aws_quick_deployment.md

    b.
 Select **Community AMIs** tab

    c.
-Paste the Cado AMI for your region (see prerequisites) into the search bar
+Paste the / Forensic Acquisition and Investigation AMI for your region (see prerequisites) into the search bar

    d.
 Select the returned AMI.
 If you don’t get results here double check you have the AMI id from the region you are trying to deploy into